 First, it’s important to understand there are three types of student loans in Canada:

 - Federal loans – fixed or variable rate government loans offered through the Canada Student Loan Program (CSLP).

 - Provincial loans – specific to each province or territory, with varying interest rates.

-- Private loans – obtained through banks or other lenders if the federal and provincial loans weren’t enough to cover tuition; these often have higher interest rates.
+- Private loans or student lines of credit – obtained through banks or other lenders if the federal and provincial loans weren’t enough to cover tuition; these often have higher interest rates.